Toronto van attack suspect was student, ex-military recruit

-Details have begun to emerge about Alek Minassian, who was charged Tuesday with 10 counts of first-degree murder and 13 of attempted murder for driving a van into a crowded sidewalk in Toronto.
-Here is a look at the 25-year-old suspect in one of the worst mass killings in Canada's modern history.
+Details have begun to emerge about Alek Minassian, who has been charged with 10 counts of first-degree murder and 13 of attempted murder for driving a van onto a crowded sidewalk in Toronto:

 ———